albinringstrom/Eccliptic-Harpoon/README.md

 Albin was here
 Now Sebbe was here to
-Rasmus was here the most
+Rasmus was here the most, och knullade runt rejält,

+Gitignore is now a thing, has to be there in order to commit from VS.